Monday, July 29, 2024

 Contemplative Tarot - Seeking Victory

-In stillness, seek a spark to wake your mind,
+In stillness, seek the spark that wakes your mind.

-Embrace with joy the body, source of soul,
+Embrace the body with joy-- it is the source of soul.

-Surrender to events, find vision in the divine.
+Surrender to the unfolding of life, and seek vision in the divine.